RahulRS15/e-commerce-site/README.md

 ## Live Demo

-Check out the live version of the project: [BharatGo](https://shopi-bharatgo.vercel.app/)
+Check out the live version of the project:- [BharatGo](https://shopi-bharatgo.vercel.app/)

 ## **How to Get Started**